7 Elevator Pitch Examples that Will Get Tech Buyers’ Attention

 63% of buyers requesting information on your company now will not purchase for at least 3 months.
 What tools and strategies do you have in place to seamlessly guide them to a buying decision?

-Pitch #5: Talking to a business owner or entrepreneur
+Pitch #5: Use a pitch that speaks to the business owner or entrepreneur’s bottom line.

-Business owners are warier than C-Suites when it comes to new investments.
+Business owners want to hear about ROI.
+They are warier than C-Suites when it comes to new investments.
 If you want to win them, use examples about their business as you present the problem and solution.

 I love your products at XY Enterprises.
-I admire your vision, but I realized that a lot of people have missed the opportunity of working with your company.
+I admire your vision, but I realized that a lot of people have missed the opportunity to work with your company.
 Have you ever used various channels to generate more leads?
 I think it could significantly impact your business growth in the long term.

 Salespeople often use incomprehensible sales jargon that drives prospects away.
 The key to success is establishing a real connection sprinkled lightly with selling your product.
 Start with a personal story instead of the usual sales presentation.